slicex-ai/elm-turbo/README.md

 or We have pre-built ELM2-trtllm engines for A100 and H100 GPUS.
 Below are the instuctions to install and run them.

-### Setup Nvidia's Trtllm with docker.
+### a.
+Setup Nvidia's Trtllm with docker.
 ```
 sh setup_trtllm.sh
 ```
 This creates a docker named `elm_trtllm` and installs tensorrt_llm.

-### Run pre-built ELM2-trtllm engines with your input prompts.
+### b.
+Run pre-built ELM2-trtllm engines with your input prompts.

 Example: To run our pre-built trt-engine for `slicexai/elm2-0.50-instruct` on a A100 & H100 gpus respectively,
 ```